The Different Kinds of Headaches

 Migraine with Aura or without Aura

-Migraines with aura often shows signs of visual disturbances and numbness in the arms and legs.
+Migraines with aura often show signs of visual disturbances and numbness in the arms and legs.
 These symptoms often subside within 30 minutes but are often followed by severe pain.
 Migraines without aura have symptoms that include severe, one-sided throbbing pain, nausea, vomiting, cold hands, and sensitivity to sound and light.
 There is a hereditary component to these headaches, but they can also be caused by certain foods, birth control medication, hormones, excessive hunger, changes in altitude, weather, lights, excessive smoking, and emotional stress.
 Treatments for these migraines often include ice packs, isometheptene, mucate, caffeine, and DHE injectable and nasal sprays.

 Post-Traumatic Headaches